← FRACTALREALITY.CA

 The deception kills the living qualities so you can't detect their absence.
 The cure restores them: not by telling you what you should feel, sense, see, or agree to, but by making each part functional again so it can do its own work.

 This is why witness heals where instruction cannot.
 Instruction says "here is what's true"; it manages you from outside.
-Witness embodies the four virtues in your presence: plasticity to hold your experience, access for your signal to arrive, curiosity to receive what you actually share, and presence for the moment of validation when your seeing and theirs converge, and you know: I was not wrong to see it.
+Witness embodies the five virtues in your presence: plasticity to hold your experience, access for your signal to arrive, reliability to still be there tomorrow, curiosity to receive what you actually share, and presence for the moment of validation when your seeing and theirs converge, and you know: I was not wrong to see it.

 WHY THE CURE IS NOT ANOTHER LIE